daleas0120/OLD_daleas0120.github.io/_projects/12_project.md

     </div>
 </div>s

 I eventually added a surface balance and put the trough chassis in a tray of sand to further damp vibrations which might disturb the thin film formation.
 The whole thing works pretty good.
+If you want the labview code, shoot me an email.

 Thanks to A. Mosey for training me on the mill, and D. Emerson for his reverse engineering software expertise.